 Since 2011 I have been living in East-Sussex.
 We moved from Holland, where I was born, raised and had a full on career as partner of a consultancy firm, to follow my husband’s job and choose this area to live because of Blackboys School.
 I love to be as involved as you can in the school and social life of my children.
 As such I have sat on the Committee of the preschool, started after school hockeyclub, one of my own passions, and for the last 3 years was co-chair of the PTA.
 I strongly believe a community has the responsibility to help a child find its place in society as well as it possibly can, socially, educationally and happily.
 I feel very honoured to have been asked to become a foundation Governor, to assist the federation to keep its high standards when the world around us brings so many challenges.
 Professionally I believe I can bring some helpful experience.
 I have been involved in the management of a large primary school federation (9 schools) in Amsterdam, worked for the largest commercial real estate company in the world, was chair of the Preschool Committee in Rotterdam and advised several companies and governmental departments on how to reduce costs and find ways to improve their financial outlook.
 Momentarily I work for Wizenoze, a Tech Company, that makes the Internet a better place for children, which will launch its products in the UK this year.
 Personally I hope to be able to act as a helpful and active soundboard to the Staff, Management and parents.
 I hope to bring a bit of matter of fact Dutchness, obviously with the appropriate English touch and based on Christian values.

-Parent to Daisy in Year 4 at Framfield (as well as Logan who will start school next year).
-I have also supported my 2 x step-sons through their Primary schooling (also at Framfield.
+I am a parent to Daisy in Year 4 at Framfield (as well as Logan who will start school next year).
+I have also supported my 2 step-sons through their Primary schooling also at Framfield.
 The boys came to live with us full time 5 years ago and we found Framfield incredibly supportive throughout this process.

 I gained a PGCE in 7-14 Geography 13 years ago at Canterbury Christ Church University.
 I taught in both Primary and Secondary schools in my placements.
 During my secondary placement I had the opportunity to teach a group of SEN students which has led me to a career in teaching young people with a range of barriers to learning.

-I currently teach Primary and Post 16 students at “Step by Step School” for children with autism in Sharpethorne near East Grinstead.
-In 2014 I completed my National Professional Qualification in Middle Leadership (NPQML) whic has allowed me to develop knowledge, skills, and confidence in leading teams within education.
+I currently teach Primary and Post 16 students at “Step by Step School” for children with autism in Sharpthorne near East Grinstead.
+In 2014 I completed my National Professional Qualification in Middle Leadership (NPQML) which has allowed me to develop knowledge, skills, and confidence in leading teams within education.

 Additional knowledge and skills I have gained include ….
-Lead Coordinator for ASDAN (award organisation regulated by Ofqual), Team Teach handling techniques, First Aid in a educational setting, Up to date on current Child Protection/Safeguarding/On Line Safety training, and trained in teaching children with autism supported by Applied Behaviour Therapy.
+Lead Coordinator for ASDAN (award organisation regulated by Ofqual), Team Teach handling techniques, First Aid in an educational setting, up to date on current Child Protection/Safeguarding/On Line Safety training, and trained in teaching children with autism supported by Applied Behaviour Therapy.